 Feature Implementation Specification

-correspond to the 3 levels of the RE Information Model - Feature Level, Function Level, and Component Level (cross-ECU/platform view only).
+Those chapters correspond to the 3 levels of the RE Information Model - Feature Level, Function Level, and Component Level (cross-ECU/platform view only).
 The AFS requirements are cascaded to the ECU Functional Specs on Component Level.

-A Pre-Feature Document (PFD) specifies the basic concept of the Trailer Maintenance Reminder feature and how it shall behave from customer perspective.
-It should also provide reasoning and background why we have the feature in the vehicle.

-The PFD also specifies the cost and resource estimates that are required by the feature to evolve.

 Document Scope

 The following Feature from the Global Feature & Function List and its deployment to the electrical architecture is described in this AFS:

-<insert name of the electrical architecture here>
+Trailer Settings and Profile feature is described in this AFS.

+< FD3_CAN_FNV2.5_P708_MY23_v03a>

+< HS3_CAN_FNV2.5_P708_MY23_v03a>

 Document Audience

-The AFS is authored by <Author’s Name / Role>.
+The AFS is authored by Raul Rodriguez-Flores Feature Owner.
 All Stakeholders, i.e., all people who have a valid interest in the ECU behavior should read and, if possible, review the AFS.
 It needs to be guaranteed, that all stakeholders have access to the currently valid version of the AFS.